bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 To handle optional toolchains, step 2 will need to be changed.
 Instead of finding the highest priority execution platform that specifies *all* toolchain types, we find the highest priority execution platform that satisfies *the most* toolchain types.
+Any execution platform that is missing a mandatory toolchain type will still be removed from consideration.

+"Priority" for both execution platforms and toolchains is by order of registration.

+1. First, those added via flags (`--extra_execution_platforms` and `--extra_toolchains`)
+2. Then, those added in the WORKSPACE, or in files loaded from the WORKSPACE (via `register_execution_platforms` and `register_toolchains`)
+3. Finally, the host platform is always added as the lowest priority execution platform

-As an example, consider the following situation:
+As a simplified example, consider the following situation (which ignores the host platform):

 1.  `//platform:exec1` is registered first.
     1. Toolchain `//toolchain:concrete2` (with type `//toolchain:type2`)